frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/united_arab_emirates/uae-vat-201-report.md

 Note: To make sure the calculations in the report are correct, check the following:

-1. Correct Emirate is selected for each Address.
+1. Correct Emirate is selected in Sales Invoice.

 2. Zero Rated or Exempted Items have "Is Zero Rated" or "Is Exempt" checkbox checked in the item master.